ralphlange/opcua-binary-builder/README.md

 3.x, which is not compatible with the Unified Automation SDK 1.7.4 that I have access to.

+When creating the images for these platforms, you have to set `--build-arg USE_CRYPTO=NO` to configure both the SDK and the Device Support build correctly.

 ## Run the image to build the binary distribution

 When running the container, bind-mount a volume to /result.